enmag/F3/README.md

 # F3 (FindFairFunnel)
 F3 searches for fair paths in transition systems.
 F3 is capable of searching for counterexamples to LTL specification.
 F3 can discard all paths in which the sum of the assignments to some symbol does not diverge to infinity.
 This can be used to remove all zeno-paths in timed systems.

-Upon success F3 will write on stdout the sequence of abstract regions and transition of the funnel-loop in a human readable format.
+Upon success F3 will write on stdout the sequence of regions and transitions of the funnel-loop in a human readable format.
 For every loop the associated ranking function is provided.

 ## Install in Docker image
 Using docker and the `Dockerfile` it is possible to create a docker image with F3 installed from your local copy of this repository.
 The file `INSTALL_DOCKER` details the commands that can be used to build the Docker image and to execute it.